 Progress has also been made with regard to observation of terrestrial Essential Climate Variables.
 Major advances have been achieved in remote sensing of soil moisture due to the launch of the Soil Moisture and Oceanic Salinity mission in 2009 but also due to new retrieval techniques that have been applied to data from earlier and ongoing missions (see Seneviratne et al., 2010 for a detailed review).
 However, these measurements have limitations.
-For example, the methods fail under dense vegetation and they are restricted to the surface soil.
-Updated Advanced Very High Resolution Radiometer-based Normalized Differenced Vegetation.
+For example the methods fail under dense vegetation and they are restricted to the surface soil.
+Updated Advanced Very High Resolution Radiometer-based Normalized Differenced Vegetation Index data provide new information on the change in vegetation.
 During the International Polar Year 2007-2009 the number of borehole sites was significantly increased and therefore allows a better monitoring of the large-scale permafrost features (see Section 4.7).